educredentials/obv3-examples/examples.md

   - `ach-22RFR`
 </details>

 In the examples we will use the first always, except for the rare cases when we must convey that there are multiple resources in a single example.

-## De voorbeelden:
+## The Examples

 <!-- managed_by_embed -->
 <details>
-<summary>extracurriculair_embedded_ho.json</summary>
+<summary>extracurricular_embedded_ho.json</summary>

 ```json
 {